thechelsuk/uk.thechels.cod/_pages/fix-my-street.md

 - Dirty street., 3rd December :- [8498857](https://www.fixmystreet.com/report/8498857)
 - After the Monday recycling collection a lot of cans and plastic bottles still on the pavement and the Russell st, 3rd December :- [8498837](https://www.fixmystreet.com/report/8498837)
 - Large pothole in the road in area of previous repair.
 A cyclist has just come off their bike due to the pothole and it not being visible as the road isn’t lit at night., 3rd December :- [8498580](https://www.fixmystreet.com/report/8498580)
-- Large pothole in previous repair and getting larger and deeper as vehicles are largely forced to drive through it.
-Will damage vehicles and is causing increased noise for the adjacent properties, often very loud when HGVs and buses hit it., 3rd December :- [8498037](https://www.fixmystreet.com/report/8498037)
-- 2 large new potholes.
-1 deep on junction with church lane, 3rd December :- [8497995](https://www.fixmystreet.com/report/8497995)
-- Series of pothole, 3rd December :- [8497488](https://www.fixmystreet.com/report/8497488)

 <!-- fix_marker ends -->